 How to apply for Housing Benefit, Local Housing Allowance and Council Tax Support

-NOTE: With the introduction of Universal Credit as of Wednesday, 14 December 2016, you can only make a new claim for housing benefit or Local Housing Allowance if you are either of state pension age (from 15 May 2019 for couples, both must be of pension age) or living in supported accommodation or have 3 children or more.
+NOTE: With the introduction of Universal Credit you can only make a new claim for housing benefit or Local Housing Allowance if you are of state pension age (from 15 May 2019 for couples, both must be of pension age) or living in supported accommodation or have 3 children or more.

 If you live in a council or housing association room or property:

 - you could get Housing Benefit to help you pay your rent if you’re on a low income

 - Housing Benefit can pay for part or all of your rent.
 How much you get depends on your income and circumstances.

 - you can apply for Housing Benefit whether you’re unemployed or working